 PRECAUTIONS: Before using naltrexone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: bleeding problems (e.g., hemophilia, low platelets), kidney disease, liver problems.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: current or recent use (in the last 7 to 14 days) of any type of opioid drug (such as morphine, methadone, buprenorphine), bleeding problems (such as hemophilia, low platelets), kidney disease, liver problems.

 You should carry or wear medical identification stating that you are using this drug so that appropriate treatment can be given in a medical emergency.
 See also Medical Alert section.